 Benefits of the screen industry

 New Zealand is widely regarded as one of the world's premier locations for screen production.
-Some of the most successful feature films made in recent years were filmed here, such as Avatar and The Lord of the Rings trilogy, which are both in the top 20 most profitable films in box office history.
-At present, The Hobbit trilogy is being made in New Zealand.
+Some of the most successful feature films made in recent years were filmed here, such as Avatar, The Hobbit and The Lord of the Rings trilogy.

 The screen production industry makes an important contribution to the New Zealand economy; growth is credited to increased animation and post-production activities in recent years.
 Results from Statistics New Zealand’s Screen Industry Survey 2011/12 showed that the screen sector’s revenue increased by 10% to $3.29 billion between 2011-2012.

 The increase in international projects has also supported the production of domestic productions with strong New Zealand stories, such as Boy, Whale Rider and the World’s Fastest Indian.
 The local industry is best seen as an “eco-system” – skilled crew, infrastructure and technology used on international productions flow back into producing more local film and television, and vice versa.

 Large film and television productions: